Is Bacon Keto?

 Coleman Natural bacon is free from chemical preservatives.
 While all bacon is cured, the ingredients used in the curing process can vary from product to product.
 Some companies use added nitrates or nitrites to cure their meat.
 However, Coleman Natural uses a blend of cultured celery powder and sea salt.

-When you combine all those benefits, you can see why our hickory smoked bacon holds the Parent Tested Parent Approved certification.
 So the next time you’re shopping for bacon for your keto diet, look for the Coleman Natural label.

 To learn more about meats, read these articles next: